MaSsanSC/CSGODOUBLE-SCRIPT-BOT/README.md

 1.18:

 - Fixed wrong balance showed in statistics after stopping/aborting betting;
-- Added 3rd option (called '[Rainbow](https://github.com/Aareksio/csgodoubled-automated#why-is-rainbow-set-as-the-default-option)') to color settings - I hope you know what it does;
+- Added 3rd option Rainbow to color settings - I hope you know what it does;
 - Better mobile support (didn't I mention that it works on mobile devices as well?);